US | 2012 | 33 minutes | Color | DVD | Spanish | English subtitles | Order No. 141121

 - Muestra Itinerante de Cine del Caribe (Cuba, Puerto Rico, Barbados, Costa Rica, Aruba, Panamá)

 - Traverse City Film Festival

 - New Orleans African Film & Arts Festival

 - African Diaspora International Film Festival

 - San Francisco Latino Film Festival

 - Los Angeles Latino International Film Festival

-Catherine Murphy is a San Francisco-based filmmaker who has spent much of the last 10 years working in Latin America.
-She is founder & director of The Literacy Project, a multi-media documentary project on adult literacy in the Americas.
+Catherine Murphy is a DC-based filmmaker who has spent much of her life living & working in Latin America.
+She is founder & director of The Literacy Project, a multi-media documentary project on literacy in the Americas.

-Four short stories based on her interviews were published in Eduardo Galeano's most recent book, "Espejos".
+Four short stories based on her interviews were published in Eduardo Galeano's penultimate book, Espejos.

 After a decade of producing films for other documentary makers, she finished her debut film MAESTRA in 2012, which has enjoyed robust distribution since it first launched, and has been translated into several languages.
 (07/19)